RituPande/ritupande.github.io/_posts/2023-10-01-expectation-maximization.md

 published: false
 ---

-In this post we shall explore expectation maximization, a mathematical tool used in many generative-ai algorithms, in detail.
+In this post we shall explore *expectation maximization*, a mathematical tool used in many generative-ai algorithms, in detail.
 Expectation maximization is a means to calculate the maximum likelohood estimate in presence of latent variables.

 Let $X = { x_1, x_2, ....x_n }$ be observed samples from a distribution parameterized by $\theta$.
 Probability: Chance of occurance of an event.